Practice Policies & Notices

 Purpose

-To outline the rights and responsibilities of clients receiving services at A New Hope Psychiatric Services and to promote respectful, ethical, and legally compliant care.
+To outline the rights and responsibilities of clients receiving services at A New Hope Psychiatric Services and to promote respectful, ethical, clinically appropriate, and legally compliant care.

 Client Rights